bdeckard92/dupUT/02-Lesson-Plans/21-MERN/README.md

 * MERN is a full-stack JavaScript framework ideal for developing dynamic and interactive websites.

-* The MERN stack uses JavaScript for every layer of the application, allowing students to be introduced to the fullstack architecture using a language they know.
+* The MERN stack uses JavaScript for every layer of the application, allowing students to be introduced to the full-stack architecture using a language they know.

 * The fundamental skills learned with MERN are easily transferable to other popular stacks including MEAN.